Setting up NVIDIA GPU environment

 About this scenario

-This document explains how to install and configure NVIDIA drivers, CUDA, and cuDNN libraries in the KakaoCloud environment for machine learning or deep learning tasks using NVIDIA GPUs.
-Users can create instances with the default Ubuntu 20.04 NVIDIA image or a specific NVIDIA/CUDA version of their choice, and then install the necessary drivers and libraries.
+This scenario explains how to install and configure NVIDIA drivers, CUDA, and cuDNN libraries in the KakaoCloud environment for machine learning or deep learning tasks using NVIDIA GPU.
+Users can create instances with the default Ubuntu 20.04 NVIDIA image or a specific NVIDIA/CUDA version and install the required drivers and libraries.

 As a prework, create a VPC and security group.